Free Group Tutoring

 - Groups begin to form the second week of classes and are made up of two to eight students in the same course with the same instructor.

 - You can apply for free group tutoring at any time during the semester; apply early for a better chance of getting into a group at a convenient time for you.

 - Tutoring is a privilege.
 Students may be dropped after 3 absences.

-- Applications are available in Vines 202 or here.
+- Applications are available in Vines 202 or downloadable version here.